BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 ## Build a container to fine-tune your statistical packages

   You can use Singularity containers in the server.
 To do so, please send us the definition file so we build the image and put it in your working area.
-  You can find detailed information on Singularity containers at [https://sylabs.io/](https://sylabs.io/).
-We provide some notes in the Appendix
+  You can find detailed information on Singularity containers at [https://sylabs.io/](https://sylabs.io/).[^8] We provide some notes in the Appendix.